The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

-Every year I ask my husband and kids what goodies they want me to make for the holidays.
+Every year, I ask my husband and kids what treats they want me to make for the holidays.
 I want to make sure I make at least one of their favorites.
-Brian always asks for Christmas Oatmeal M & M Cookies so I thought I’d share the recipe with all of you!
+Brian always asks for Christmas Oatmeal M & M Cookies, so I thought I’d share the recipe with all of you!
+These are his favorite cookies year-round, and we add different colored M&Ms to match the holidays or seasons.

 Step One: Butter and Shortening

 For this oatmeal cookie recipe, I used a combination of butter and shortening.
-The shortening helps the cookies rise higher and have a lighter texture.
+The shortening helps the cookies rise higher and have a lighter texture without having to chill the dough!

 The butter adds flavor.
 Cookies made with all butter spread more and end up flatter.